State's coronavirus cases pass 500,000 with 5,409 increase; deaths up 225

 The mortality rate, which compares positive cases against deaths, has been trending down in the state.

-It is 1.5 percent in the state for all deaths and cases, including nonresidents, compared with 3.3 percent in the United States and 3.8 percent worldwide, passed 703,000 deaths and near 18.7 million cases Tuesday.
+It is 1.5 percent in the state for all deaths and cases, including nonresidents, compared with 3.3 percent in the United States and 3.7 percent worldwide, passed 710,000 deaths and neared 19 million million cases Wednesday.

 Palm Beach County's rate was 2.5 percent, compared with Broward at 1.3 percent and Miami-Dade with 1.4 percent.
 With much fewer deaths, the mortality rate is 2.6 percent in St. Lucie, 2.3 percent in Martin, 2.1 percent in Indian River and 0.6 percent in Okeechobee.